Frequently Asked Questions About Christianity, Answered Honestly!

 - "Who gave himself for us, that he might redeem us from all iniquity, and purify unto himself a peculiar people, zealous of good works."

-God's people are to be regarded as a special or peculiar people that belong to the Lord Jesus, and that were not to in any wise be unequally yoked together with unbelievers.
-It is the same call that God put forth in forbidding mingling of seeds in a field, they were to be different from the world, and not in friendship or affinity with them (), which is confusion and will bring God's wrath.
-There is a dissimilarity between believers and unbelievers as between righteousness and sin established in Christ, that makes it unlawful for them to mingle together as one.
-Any child of Israel was not to intermix with unbelievers, as that would be mixing righteousness and unrighteousness.
-And this is what the law of not mixing seeds of two sorts (Leviticus 19:19) signified.
+In the New Testament dispensation, God's people, no matter what nation they come from, are to be regarded as a special or peculiar people that belong to the Lord Jesus and are not in any wise to be unequally yoked together with unbelievers.
+Christ fulfilled the law that God put forth in forbidding mingling of seeds in a field, breaking down the wall of partition and making both Jew and Gentile one in Christ.
+It is in Him that they are to be different from the world, and not be in spiritual friendship or affinity with them (James 4:4), which is confusion.
+Such unequal yoking is enmity against God and strictly forbidden.
+There is a dissimilarity between believers and unbelievers as between righteousness and unrighteousness.
+That makes it unlawful for us to mingle together as one.
+The child of Israel was not to intermarry or mix households with unbelievers, as that would be mixing righteousness and unrighteousness.
+The same holds true today with the child of God and the unbeliever.
+For the New Testament child of God is spiritually a Jew, and the unbeliever spiritually a Gentile.
+To intermarry would be like mixing seeds of two diverse sorts or yoking two diverse animals together to plow.
+This is what signified (Leviticus 19:19).

 May the Lord who is gracious above all, give us the wisdom to discern the truth of His most glorious word.